Knowledge Distillation Driven Semantic NOMA for Image Transmission with Diffusion Model: Training and Evaluation

 We also conduct simulations on the high-resolution FFHQ-256 dataset to verify the compatibility of the proposed scheme with different resolution scenarios.
 As shown in Fig.~\ref{fig:performance_ffhq_M32}, we evaluate the image reconstruction PSNR and SSIM performance of different schemes under AWGN and Rayleigh channel with a compression ratio of $1/48$ across various SNR conditions.
 Fig.~\ref{fig6a} and Fig.~\ref{fig6b} shows the simulation in AWGN channel.
 Compared to the baseline \textbf{DeepJSCC-NOMA} scheme, the proposed ConvNeXt-based framework \textbf{SemNOMA} demonstrates a more pronounced advantage in high-resolution scenarios, achieving a PSNR gain of $0.3 \sim 0.4$dB, with further improvements of $0.3 \sim 0.5$dB after knowledge distillation optimization in \textbf{KD-SemNOMA}.
 The SSIM metric also shows consistent improvement.
-Compared to the orthogonal transmission scheme \textbf{SemOMA}, the proposed non-orthogonal scheme \textbf{KD-SemNOMA} achieves a performance gain of approximately $0.3 \sim 0.5$dB at the same overhead.
-Fig.~\ref{fig5a} and Fig.~\ref{fig5b} shows the simulation in Rayleigh channel.
+Compared to the orthogonal transmission scheme \textbf{SemOMA}, the proposed non-orthogonal scheme \textbf{KD-SemNOMA} achieves a performance gain of approximately $0.3 \sim 0.5$dB at the same overhead. {Notably, the traditional \textbf{BPG+LDPC+QAM+SIC} scheme exhibits the typical cliff effect of separation-based approaches, where the reconstruction quality drops sharply when the channel quality falls below a certain threshold (around 5-6 dB SNR).
+In contrast, all semantic communication-based schemes demonstrate graceful performance degradation in low-SNR regimes.} Fig.~\ref{fig5a} and Fig.~\ref{fig5b} shows the simulation in Rayleigh channel.
 Compared to the baseline \textbf{DeepJSCC-NOMA}, the proposed \textbf{SemNOMA} framework achieves a performance gain of $1 \sim1.5$dB, with knowledge distillation optimization providing an additional gain of approximately $0.4$dB in \textbf{KD-SemNOMA}.
 In terms of PSNR, the proposed \textbf{KD-SemNOMA} performs slightly worse than the orthogonal scheme \textbf{SemOMA} with the same transmission overhead in the $[0, 6]$dB range but outperforms it in the $[6, 20]$dB range.
-For the SSIM metric, the proposed scheme consistently outperforms \textbf{SemOMA}.
-Overall, in high resolution and high compression ratio cases, our scheme demonstrates significant advantages over both the non-orthogonal baseline and orthogonal schemes, confirming the effectiveness of the proposed framework.
+For the SSIM metric, the proposed scheme consistently outperforms \textbf{SemOMA}. {The \textbf{BPG+LDPC+QAM+SIC} baseline shows even more severe performance degradation under Rayleigh fading conditions: the cliff effect occurs at higher SNR levels (around 10-11 dB) and decoding fails completely below these thresholds.} Overall, in high resolution and high compression ratio cases, our scheme demonstrates significant advantages over both the non-orthogonal baseline and orthogonal schemes, confirming the effectiveness of the proposed framework.